 How Do You Draft A Jumpsuit Pattern?

-If you’d like to go the self drafting route and draft your own jumpsuit pattern then pop back next week, as I’ll be posting a tutorial that will walk you through the step-by-step process of drafting your own jumpsuit pattern, using existing separates patterns!
+If you’d like to go the self drafting route and draft your own jumpsuit pattern then stay tuned, as I’ll soon be posting a tutorial that will walk you through the step-by-step process of drafting your own jumpsuit pattern, using existing separates patterns!

 Have you made any of the above jumpsuits?
 Is there one on your list that you’re eager to make first?
 Let me know in the comments below!